-Part of West Marine's mission statement is to “improve and protect marine habitats” so that future generations can enjoy fish and sustainable fishing.
+Part of West Marine's mission statement is to “conserve marine resources” so that future generations can enjoy fish and sustainable fishing.
 Most people do not realize that in spite of the vastness of the oceans, many fish species are seriously overfished and depleted.
-Millions of tons of “bycatch”, fish, birds, turtles, etc., unintentionally caught by certain types of longlines and trawl nets, are dumped needlessly back into the sea each year.
-In addition, some bottom trawls “rake” the ocean floor disturbing and destroying bottom habitat.
+Each year, millions of tons of “bycatch”–fish, turtles, corals, birds, etc. unintentionally caught by certain types of longlines and trawl nets–are thrown back, dead or dying, into the sea.
+In addition, bottom trawling “rakes” the ocean floor, disturbing and destroying bottom habitat.
+Without care and protection, the health and biodiversity of our oceans will be continue to be at risk.

 Salmon seasons were closed in 2008 and 2009.
 This year's season has been very strong, future seasons won't remain strong without your help.
 Without a long-term solution that makes conservation and restoration of wild Central Valley salmon a priority, future salmon seasons will be in jeopardy.